McUtils.Parsers

 When matching pieces of text it is also important to specify which pieces of text we would like to actually get back out.

-For this there are two main RegexPattern
+For this there are two main RegexPattern instances.

-The simplest one is Capturing
+The simplest one is Capturing.

 This just specifies that we would like to capture a piece of text.

-which allows us to attach a name to a group.
+There is a slightly more sophisticated instance called Named which allows us to attach a name to a group.

 key_value_matcher = RegexPattern([Named(Word, "key"), "=", Named(Word, "value")])